South Terrace and Hutt Road/Street - Stormwater and intersection improvements

 No. This project is independent to the Hutt Street revitalisation project.
 Visit the Hutt Street - Main Street Revitalisation page on Our Adelaide for more information.

 Assessments of this intersection identified risks related to right-turn movements, pedestrian safety, and traffic flow.
-To address these, the upgrades include new traffic signals with turn arrows, optimised signal phasing, and a dedicated bike lane.
+To address these, the upgrades included new traffic signals with turn arrows, optimised signal phasing, and a dedicated bike lane.

 Get in touch